TrevorWheeler/busy-brisbane/README.md

 # Busy Brisbane
 A place to find and share activities in Brisbane.
+Users can view and create accounts to list their own activities.

 ###### Stack
 Node, Vue, Express, PostgreSQL